What Does the Exchange of Contracts Mean?

 - Both parties agree on what the offer includes, such as furniture and fittings.

-- The buyer has an offer for a mortgage confirmed.
+- The buyer has a mortgage offer confirmed.

 - The seller gathers all of the paperwork for the house.